 Citizenship: Must be a United States citizen

-Residency: Must be a resident of North Carolina and your county for 30 days before the election
+Residency: Must be a resident of your county and must have resided at your residential address for at least 30 days before the election.

 Felony Convictions: Rights restored upon completion of sentence, including prison, parole, and probation

-ID requirements: If you are registering by mail, and cannot provide a valid ID number (NC driver's license, DMV-issued ID card, or Social Security number), you must submit a copy of one of the following forms of current and valid identification with this application.
-If you do not provide this information, you will be required to provide one of these forms of identification to an election official when you vote for the first time in this county:
+ID requirements: If you are registering by mail, and cannot provide a valid ID number (NC driver's license, DMV-issued ID card, or Social Security number), you must submit a copy of one of the following forms of current and valid identification with this application:

 -A current and valid photo identification;